NSJ021/ScatterShot-Games/README.md

 -   <strong>Bug 4</strong>: Password Reset Functionality on the Login page, Email reset link would not load properly
 -   <strong>Fix</strong>: Reconfigured URLS for accounts app and project, project URLS now controls the final stages of the reset process.

+-   <strong>Bug 5</strong>: If password dont match on signup, a 404 error page is shown.
+If the user goes back a page then correct error is shown, thus meaning a url conflict is happening.
+-   <strong>Fix</strong>: Looking into fixing this bug in future iterations, signup funcitonality does work correctly minus this issue.

+-   <strong>Bug 6</strong>: Modal popup when deleting a comment, neither X or close button actually close the model.
+Names and attributes appear to be ok, unsure on this issue.
+-   <strong>Fix</strong>: Looking into fixing this bug in future iterations, modal can be closed via completing the action or clicking off the modal.

 ### Validation